RamtinTJB/Terade/USECASE.md

         3. If the file name is not valid or there is no input provided, the **Player** is prompted again to enter an appropriate value.
         4. The state of the game is written to the filename specified by the **Player** with .terade as the file extension.
     * **Alternative Flows**
-        * The **Player** may cancel the save operation in step 2 by pressing **ESC** instead of entering a value for the filename, in which case the use case ends.
+        * The **Player** may cancel the save operation in step b by pressing **ESC** instead of entering a value for the filename, in which case the use case ends.
         * If the game has already been saved or had been loaded from a file, it will be automatically saved in the same file instead of prompting the **Player** for a filename.

 4. **Post-Conditions**